zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - **`port`**
  Defines the port which the gateway should be started on.
 This must be a valid port number.
 - **`debug`**
- Defines whether to enable debug mode for gateway.
+ Defines whether to enable debug mode for the Gateway.
 - **`apiml.service.allowEncodedSlashes`**
  When this parameter is set to `true`, the Gateway allows encoded characters to be part of URL requests redirected through the Gateway.
 - **`apiml.service.corsEnabled`**